therodri2/therodri2.github.io/_posts/2021-12-26-eJPT-exam-review.md

 The only thing that I found a bit misleading is the networking / routing part.
 The labs are slightly different from the eJPT exam.
 I got stuck there for a couple hours, until I thought about what kind of devices do you need in a network to be able to route to different networks.
 But, apart from that, the experience with INE is very positive and I'm even consiering purchasing a month or two before attempting eCPPTv2.

+*Update*: I've just realized that, in order to access labs, you need a Premium (not a monthly) suscripton to INE.
+Keep that in mind if you are thinking about doing the same!
 ## Useful tools and commands
 - Smbmap, smbclient, enum4linux, crackmapexec
 - Hydra